Autism and Dyslexia: Are They Linked?

 Children with autism often benefit from structured routines and environments, which can help them feel safe and secure.
 This can also be helpful for children with dyslexia, who may struggle with organization and time management.

-Parents and teachers can work together to create a structured environment that includes clear schedules, consistent rules, and designated spaces for different activities.
+Parents and teachers can work together to create structured environments that include clear schedules, consistent rules, and designated spaces for different activities.
 This can help children feel more in control of their environment and reduce stress.

 2. Use Visual Aids